Christian M. 8 min read

 Low-carbon energy sources tend to be non-combustible (except for biomass), which means that they don’t require burning oxygen to produce electricity.

-In 2020, 40% of global electricity generation came from low-carbon sources of energy:
+In 2023, 50% of UK electricity generation came from low-carbon sources of energy:

 Is biomass power a low-carbon source of energy?